Chapter 5101:6-9 Further Appeal

 (5) Hearing record

-Upon receipt of the notice of appeal, the office of legal services shall certify the records to the court.
+Upon receipt of the notice of appeal, the office of legal and acquisition services shall certify the records to the court.

 (6) Recording/transcript of the hearing

-(a) The individual or authorized representative may request a copy of the tape recording of the hearing from the office of legal services.
+(a) The individual or authorized representative may request a copy of the tape recording of the hearing from the office of legal and acquisition services.

-Such requests must be in writing and received by the office of legal services within thirty calendar days following the filing of the notice of appeal.
+Such requests must be in writing and received by the office of legal and acquisition services within thirty calendar days following the filing of the notice of appeal.

 One copy of the recording shall be provided, within two workdays whenever possible, free of any charge.